Above & Beyond (band): Common Ground and Flow State (2017–2024)

+Bigger Than All of Us (2025-present)

+Above & Beyond announced their next album on 19 March 2025, Bigger Than All of Us.
+The first single from the album, Quicksand was released on 21 March 2025.
+The full album, Bigger Than All of Us was released world-wide on Anjunabeats, 18 July 2025.

 Radio shows

 Above & Beyond produce a weekly show, and have produced several radio shows since 2004, including Anjunabeats Worldwide.
 Currently, Above & Beyond produce a weekly radio show called Group Therapy Radio in which the trio take turns hosting the weekly show.
 The show lasts for two hours, where the last half an hour is filled with a guest mix by a guest DJ.
 Group Therapy is broadcast every Friday at 7pm UTC +1.
-It is broadcast on several media, including YouTube, Twitch and as of late Facebook.
+It is broadcast on several media, including YouTube, Twitch and as of late Facebook and Spotify.

 Trance Around the World (2004–2012)

 Trance Around the World was a weekly radio show comprising a total number of 450 episodes from 2004 to 2012.
 It reached an audience of 30 million listeners in 35 countries weekly, making it one of the most listened to radio shows in the world.
 TATW also served as a platform to promote new artists on Above & Beyond's renowned Anjunabeats label.
 There have been various special episodes of TATW, including live Above & Beyond sets from festivals and radio episodic milestones, such as Episode 400, which was celebrated in November 2011 in Beirut, Lebanon.
 Trance Around the World ended its nine-year broadcast in November 2012, celebrating Episode 450 in Bangalore, India.